Swoon over foodie merch in and out of the kitchen

 Instructions

-• In a separate bowl or food processor add pecans, flour, brown sugar, salt and butter and mix until combined into moist clumps.
+• In a separate bowl or food processor, add pecans, flour, brown sugar, salt, and butter; mix until combined into moist clumps.

-• In a greased casserole dish, pour yam mixture and spread evenly.
-Sprinkle brown sugar crumble over top and cover with aluminum foil.
-Bake for 30 minutes then carefully remove aluminum foil.
+• Pour sweet potato mixture and spread evenly into the prepared baking dish.
+Sprinkle brown sugar crumble over the top and cover with aluminum foil.
+Bake for 30 minutes, then carefully remove aluminum foil.

 Tried this recipe?Mention @MeikoAndTheDish or tag #MeikoAndTheDish